 Patients receiving gonadotropins must have periodic measurements of estradiol levels along with ultrasound examinations.
 These tests are used by the specialist to adjust dosages as the follicles develop and to avoid potential side effects.

-When a patient undergoes ovulation induction is very important for the physician to control the production of various hormones.
+When a patient undergoes ovulation induction it is very important for the physician to control the production of various hormones.
 Lupron, Antagon, or Cetrotide are used to down regulate patients who are undergoing therapy with FSH.
-These products inhibit the body's natural production of FSH, LH, and estradiol and ovulation cannot occur until an external source of hCG or LH is administered.
+These products inhibit the body’s natural production of FSH, LH, and estradiol and ovulation cannot occur until an external source of hCG or LH is administered.

 Lupron and Antagon allow the physician to take control of the ovulatory cycle.
 FSH is administered until the physician judges that the follicles are ready for retrieval.
 An injection of hCG (Pregnyl) or Ovidrel (recombinant hCG) is given to induce egg release from the follicle, or “prepare” the egg for retrieval.
 The egg(s) can require up to 50 hours to make its transit from the ovary through the fallopian tube(s) to the uterus.
 In an IVF cycle, egg retrieval is scheduled 34-36 hours after the hCG injection.